 It is finally time we moved onto something new.
 Skhirat has failed on multiple accounts.
 Today’s discussions on the margins of the UN General Assembly and the follow-on diplomacy they lead to are finally an opportunity to create new legal precedents that invoke the legitimacy of the world’s premier international institution in trying to help Libya reform its economy, rather than in simply entrenching its existing dysfunctional institutions.

 Jason Pack is Non-Resident Fellow at the Middle East Institute, Author of It's the Economy Stupid: How Libya's Civil War Is Rooted in Its Economic Structures, Former Executive Director of the U.S. Libya-Business Association, and Founder of Libya-Analysis LLC.
+The views expressed in this piece are his own.

 Photo by FADEL SENNA/AFP/Getty Images